TheBigBookMan/grad-dip/AWS Skill Builder/Architecture.md

 	- **Config**-
 		- **Configuration Tracking**- tracks aws resources configurations and changes over time, snapshots of configurations
 		- **Compliance auditing**- assesses compliance with internal policies and industry standards
+- **Amazon Detective**- assess, investigate and pinpoint source of suspected security vulnerabilities and suspicous activity
+	- build interactive visualisations and models using ML, stats, graph theory
+	- quickly and easily identify and ivnestigate security problems
+	- collect and anlyze log data from services- VPC flow logs, cloudtrail, gaurduty
+- **Amazon Inspector**- helps assess and improve the security and compliance by auto analyzing application securty vuleneraibilitys and deviation from best practices

 ## Monitoring and Analytics
 - able to monitor all the traffic that your services have